puppetlabs/puppetserver/documentation/dev_debugging.markdown

 depending on what version of Ruby and which Ruby interpreter you're running.
 One of the most common gems is `ruby-debug`, and there is a JRuby-compatible version available.
 To install it for use in Puppet Server, run:

+    $ puppetserver gem install ruby-debug

+Or, if you're running puppetserver from source:

     $ lein gem -c /path/to/puppet-server.conf install ruby-debug